moorepants/dissertation/_sources/davisbicycle.txt

 other signal which has been interpolated at the sample times of the first signal.

+.. _figUnsync:

 .. figure:: figures/davisbicycle/unsync.*
+   :width: 4in

+   figUnsync

    This plot shows the accelerometer signals collected by both the NI USB-6218 and the VN-100 for a typical run.
 The spikes in acceleration are due to the bicycle traversing the bump.
 The NI signal starts about a third of a second before the VN signal.

-The basic algoritm for computing the error between the two signals is:
+The basic algorithm for computing the error between the two signals is:

 1. Shift the NI signal some time tau.
 2. Truncate both signals around the common data.